 Limitations of LAMP may occur if precise target quantifications are requested or if amplification of several genes in a single tube (multiplexing) is essential.

 Although some methods have been developed to visualize the DNA amplification by basic equipment or even the naked eye (increase of turbidity, color change of added dyes, hybridization to gold-bound ss-DNA) in general real-time detection of the DNA amplification by a fluorescent DNA-intercalator dye is recommended.
-Addition of SYBR Green or EvaGreen Fluorescent DNA Stain to the assay allows a sensitive measurement of the increasing amount of DNA without any influence on the reaction.
+Addition of our Green-Fluorescent DNA Stain (#PCR-378) to your assay allows a sensitive measurement of the increasing amount of DNA without any influence on the reaction.
 So, LAMP combined with real-time detection has advantages over conventional PCR in terms of shorter assay time and simpler equipment.

 Typically, 4 different primers are used to identify 6 distinct DNA regions allowing the specific amplification of the target gene.
 An additional pair of loop primers further accelerates the amplification allowing to cut down the total detection time to 10-20 min.